-Vivian handles communications and special planning projects, currently coordinating the outreach campaign to share planning concerns associated with M-CORES, the proposed 330-mile system of roads through rural Florida.
+Vivian handles communications and special planning projects, most recently leading 1000 Friends’ successful outreach campaign to curtail M-CORES, the proposed 330-mile system of tolled roads through rural Florida.
 She spearheaded Florida 2070/Water 2070 which reveals the devastating impact 15 million new residents on Florida’s lands and waters; building on that she is now focusing on Sea Level 2070.
-She coordinates the monthly Dr. John M. DeGrove Webinar Series which has attracted more than 25,000 attendees since 2011 and now averages more than 500 participants per event.
+She launched and coordinates the monthly Dr. John M. DeGrove Webinar Series which has attracted more than 25,000 attendees since 2011 and now averages more than 500 participants per event.
 Additionally, she manages 1000 Friends’ website, administers e-mail alerts, coordinates publication of the newsletter and annual report, authors special reports, and undertakes other communications endeavors.
-Vivian served as Interim President in both 2014 and 2018.
+Vivian stepped up to serve as Interim President in both 2014 and 2018.
 Previously, as the Historic Tallahassee Preservation Board Planner she helped craft the historic preservation element, ordinance, and economic incentive program, and staffed the Architectural Review Board; earlier she served as Florida’s first State Main Street Coordinator launching a statewide program that remains vibrant to this day.
 In 2005 she received an individual achievement award from the Florida Heritage Foundation and Tallahassee Trust for Historic Preservation.
 She received her Master of Urban Planning degree with honors from the University of Illinois at Urbana-Champaign, and her Bachelor of Arts from Washington College in Chestertown, Maryland, and is a member of the American Institute of Certified Planners.

 Robert N. Hartsell, P.A.
 (Of Counsel to 1000 Friends since October 2014)